Biology Courses

 BIOL B215 Biostatistics with R

-An introductory course in designing experiments and analyzing biological data.
-This course is structured to develop students' understanding of when to apply different quantitative methods, and how to implement those methods using the R statistics environment.
-Topics include summary statistics, distributions, randomization, replication, parametric and nonparametric tests, and introductory topics in multivariate and Bayesian statistics.
-The course is geared around weekly problem sets and interactive learning.
+An introductory course in statistical analysis focusing on biological data.
+This course is structured to develop students' understanding of statistics and probability and when to apply different quantitative methods.
+The lab component focuses on how to implement those methods using the R statistics environment.
+Topics include summary statistics, distributions, randomization, replication, and probability.
+The course is geared around problem sets, lab reports, and interactive learning.
+No prior experience with programming is required.
 Suggested Preparation: BIOL B110 or B111 is highly recommended.
 Students who have taken PSYC B205/H200 or SOCL B265 are not eligible to take this course.

 Quantitative Methods (QM)